alexgaarciia/AIMathAnalysis/README.md

 - Transmission queue delay: We will penalize 1us for each 1/(1-load).
 - BeR penalty: If BeR >= 10^-4 and Ber <= 1, we will assign a penalty of 1000us; If BeR > 10^-5 and BeR < 10^-4, the penalty will be of 50us; Otherwise, there is no penalty (0us).

-Finally, once this was specified, we asked ChatGPT the code that would be use to compute the best path from router 2 to router 4:
+Finally, once this was specified, we asked ChatGPT the code that would be use to compute the best path from router 2 to router 4 (find the generated code [here](https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/networkingraphs_test.nb)):
 ```ruby
 (* Define the adjacency matrix *)
 adjMatrix = {